spryker/spryker-shop-core/Bundles/ProductDetailPage/src/SprykerShop/Yves/ProductDetailPage/Theme/default/components/molecules/product-carousel/README.md

 # product-carousel (molecule)

-Creates carousel with product images using simple-carousel component, also shows product labels.
+Creates a carousel with product images using the simple-carousel component; also shows the product labels.

 ## Code sample